Diary of Lindsay Robert Turner, 1917-1918 (Vol. 2) - Part 10

 arrived yet tho it rained a

-little this morning just sufficient
+little this morning just Sufficient

 to cause us to go out with our

-Overcoats and make it objectable
+Raincoats and make it objectionable

-for driving the [?]
+for driving the funiculars

 98

-Fridays we have formal mess so
+Fridays we have formal mess So

-that means we can't be kept too late
+that means we can't be Kept too late

 with lectures.
 The Colonel takes